Stephen’s Summer Vegetables

 The vegetable garden at Glyndebourne is productive as well as beautiful.
 Year round it keeps Gus Christie and his family supplied with fresh fruit and vegetables.
 During the rehearsals and performance period of the Festival and Tour the dozens of singers, conductors, directors and designers who stay at the house also make the most of the garden’s bounty.
 We know of a particular conductor who can’t resist our purple-sprouting broccoli and of a soprano who is seems always to making detours through the vegetable garden to taste a few tomatoes.

 At Glyndebourne the food we grow in the vegetable garden goes straight from the ground to the house kitchen; picked in the morning on the day of eating.
 This zero carbon footprint delivery is at its maximum in terms of freshness – the time factor being what makes them so delicious, still full of goodness and taste.

 Gardener Steve Brockhurst spends of lot of his working day in the vegetable garden and tries to grow as wide a range as possible to cater for the diverse tastes of Gus and his guests.
 From sweet strawberries to hot chillies Steve is an expert in growing it all.

-Favourite fare for the family and performers staying in the house include beetroot (Steve recommends twisting the leaves off so that they stay fresh longer after picking0, lettuce of all kinds, beans and even the humble leek.
-I you are growing your own leeks, Steve recommends trimming the roots and the tops when you plant them - you get much more vigorous plants that way
+Favourite fare for the family and performers staying in the house include beetroot (Steve recommends twisting the leaves off so that they stay fresh longer after picking), lettuce of all kinds, beans and even the humble leek.
+If you are growing your own leeks, Steve recommends trimming the roots and the tops when you plant them – you get much more vigorous plants that way.